andyw8/omnifocus_parser/README.md

 Note: I wrote this gem to try out the newly added `Data` core class in Ruby ([learn more](https://blog.saeloun.com/2022/11/22/data-immutable-object.html)), so it can only be used with Ruby 3.2 or newer.

+Note: The CSV export is missing some fields.
+If you need those, [RubyFocus](https://rubygems.org/gems/rubyfocus) is probably be a better choice.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: